tsawler/dragon-cms/README.md

 ### Working with Sections

 **Creating Sections:**
+1. Click the sections icon (📋) in the left sidebar to open the sections panel
-1. Drag a section from the sidebar to the main editor area
+2. Drag a section from the panel to the main editor area
-2. Sections appear at the top of the component panel
-3. Choose from: Hero, Content, Features, CTA, or Footer sections
+3. Choose from: Hero, Content, Features, CTA, Footer, or Empty sections

 **Adding Content to Sections:**
+1. Click the blocks icon (🧱) in the left sidebar to access blocks
-1. Drag blocks into the section's content area
+2. Drag blocks into the section's content area
+3. Click the snippets icon (⚡) for content elements
-2. Drag snippets into blocks within sections
+4. Drag snippets into blocks within sections
-3. Use the hierarchical structure to organize content logically
+5. Use the hierarchical structure to organize content logically

 **Section vs Block Backgrounds:**
 - **Section backgrounds** span the full viewport width